1886 British Columbia general election

 The 1886 British Columbia general election was held in 1886.
 The number of members was increased for this election from 25 to 27, and the number of ridings increased to 13.

 Each voter was allowed to cast as many votes as there were seats to fill in the district.

-The first Labour MLA in BC's history was elected in this election.
+The first Labour candidates in BC's history ran in this election.

 Political context

 Non-party system

 There were to be no political parties in the new province.
 The designations "Government" and "Opposition" and "Independent" (and variations on these) functioned in place of parties, but they were very loose and do not represent formal coalitions, more alignments of support during the campaign.
 "Government" meant in support of the current Premier; "Opposition" meant campaigning against him, and often enough the Opposition would win and immediately become the Government.